 While nearly all maintenance managers strive to be proactive and efficient in their work, many end up falling short.
 Maintenance managers can shift reactive measures to preventive maintenance (PM) schedules.
 PM schedules help boost team productivity, decrease machine downtime and improve budget in comparison to reactive maintenance.

-Click here to watch our latest webinar with John Rimer, president of FM360, a facility management consulting service.
+Click here to watch the webinar with John Rimer, president of FM360, a facility management consulting service.
 Below, we’ve highlighted three important steps to quit the habit of deferred maintenance, and transition into a PM-focused maintenance strategy.

 Start with a full-scale audit.